 When the recorder stopped talking she turned it off.
 She was alone.
 She was very alone.
-She was so damned alone that the little pool of brightness which occurred when she stroked her forehead and faced the windowthat little pool of brightness suddenly became the most important thing in the world.
-She wanted it to be immense.
+She was so damned alone that the little pool of brightness which occurred when she stroked her forehead and faced the window-that little pool of brightness suddenly became the most important thing in the world.
 She wanted it to be an ocean of light.
 Or else she wanted to grow so small herself that the effect would be the same: she wanted to drown in it.

-It had been three weeks, yesterday . . .
+It had been three weeks, yesterday . ..

-Too long, she decided, should have waited.
+Too long,she decided, I should have waited.
 No!
-Impossible] But what if he goes as Riscomb went?
+Im-possible!
+But what if he goes as Riscomb went?
 No!
 He won't.
 He would not.
 Nothing can hurt him.
 Never.
 He is all strength and armor.
-Butbut we should have waited till next month to start.
+But-but we should have waited till next month to start.
 Three weeks . . .
-Sight withdrawalthat's what it is.
+Sight withdrawal-that's what it is.
 Are the memories fading?
 Are they weaker?
-What does a tree look like?
-Or a cloud?
-I can't remember!
+(What does a tree look like?
+Or a cloud?-I can't remember!
 What is red?
 What is green?
-Godi It's hysteria!
-I'm watching andl can't stop it.'-Take a pill!
-A pill!
+God!
+It's hysteria!
+I'm watch-ing and I can't stop it!-Take a pill!
+A pill!)

 Her shoulders began to shake.
-She did not take a pill though, but bit down harder on the handkerchief until her sharp teeth tore through its fabric.
+She did not take a pill, though, but bit down harder on the handkerchief until her sharp teeth tore through its fabric.

-"Beware," she recited a personal beatitude, "those who

-hunger and thirst after justice, for we will be satisfied.
+"Beware," she recited a personal beatitude, "those who hunger and thirst after justice, for wewill be satisfied.